sepulworld/aptly-vagrant/README.md

 ~~Setup Jenkins on reposerver for testing build jobs that work with Aptly~~

-Configure example Jenkins build jobs that use Aptly for automated packaging, snapshots and repo publishing
+Setup example Jenkins build job that interacts with Aptly